JohnBinford/AppleWood-Pointe/Documents/Download.md

 - This free website has no ONLINE viewer for Documents, so you must download them.
   - Just click one of the links below.
   - You will see a NEW (mostly blank) page (Ignore the "spinning" circle in the middle).
-  - Find the DOWNLOAD "box" on the right.
+  - Click the DOWNLOAD "box" on the right.
+    - Wait for the documents to download (you won't get a message , just pay attention please).
-  - Just click the appropriate one, wait for the documents to download, and then use your browser's "back" arrow to return to this page when your are done downloading.
+    - Use your browser's "back" arrow to return to this page when your are done downloading.
 #### The Draft documents become effective after the Resident Board is established, etc.
 </br>
 </br>